Ouranosinc/ESPO-G/README.md

-# ESPO6 : Ensemble de Simulations Post-traitées d’Ouranos -  CMIP6 / Ouranos Ensemble of Bias-adjusted Simulations - CMIP6
+# ESPO : Ensemble de Simulations Post-traitées d’Ouranos -  CMIP6 / Ouranos Ensemble of Bias-adjusted Simulations - CMIP6

-This release is ESPO6 v2.0.
+This release is ESPO v2.0.

 ## Context
 The need to adapt to climate change is present in a growing number of fields, leading to an increase in the demand for climate scenarios for often interrelated sectors of activity.
 In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose bias-adjusted climate simulations called "Ensemble de Simulations Post-traitées d'Ouranos" (ESPO).
-ESPO6 v1.0 is described in the following article:
+ESPO v1.0 is described in the following article:
 Lavoie et al., An ensemble of bias-adjusted CMIP6 climate simulations based on a high-resolution North American reanalysis.
 Nature Scientific Data.
 10.1038/s41597-023-02855-z (2024). https://www.nature.com/articles/s41597-023-02855-z

 ## Members

-To avoid the "hot model problem" (Hausfather et al, 2022), only models with a Transient Climate Response (TCR) in the likely range (1.4–2.2 °C) were kept in the official ensemble (Table 1).
-The experiments in the official ensemble included are SSP2-4.5 and SSP3-7.0.
-Extra "hot models" and SSP5-8.5 are also available even if they are not in the official ensemble.
+#TODO: Update table

 **Table 1.
-Members of ESPO6 v2.0.0**
+Members of ESPO-G6 v2.0.0**

 |**Model** |**Member** |**TCR (degC)**|**In TCR likely range**|**Status**|
 |---|---|---|---|---|